Noctis/kickstart/UPGRADING.md

 ### 3. Migrating `bootstrap.php`

-One major thing that has changed in the `boostrap.php` file, between Kickstart 2.3.0 and 3.0.0 is the way that the configuration options requirements are defined.
+One major thing that has changed in the `boostrap.php` file between Kickstart 2.3.0 and 3.0.0, is the way that the configuration options requirements are defined.

 Replace the contents of your application's `boostrap.php` file with the [`3.0` version](https://github.com/Noctis/kickstart-app/blob/master/bootstrap.php).

-Now, you need to migrate your configuration options requirements to the new "format".
+Now you need to migrate your configuration options requirements to the new "format".
 In Kickstart 2.3.0, the requirements were passed as an array:

 ```php